Pleural Effusion and Asbestos

 According to John E. Heffner, MD, FCCP, the average survival rate for patients with malignant pleural effusions involved in research on the disease was around four months.
 In a study of over 417 patients, only 13% survived a year after treatment.

-Studies are still ongoing regarding minimal pleural effusion (less than 10 mm of fluid build-up).
-The Journal of Clinical Oncology suggests that it is an early phase of the inevitable malignant pleural effusion.
+Studies on minimal pleural effusion (less than 10 mm of fluid buildup) are ongoing.
+The Journal of Clinical Oncology suggests it is an early phase of the inevitable malignant pleural effusion.

 Talk to your doctor as soon as possible if you have symptoms of pleural effusion, especially if you had contact with asbestos in the past.
 You may also want to contact an asbestos law firm to discuss your legal rights.